 Full-time brand ambassador jobs exist, but many of these opportunities pop up on a part-time basis to support special events.
 Brand ambassadors can make anywhere from the minimum wage to $52 per hour, which is not bad for a side hustle that calls for you to support a brand you know and love.

-If you’re the type of person who notices minute details — such as the fold of napkins at a dinner party — you might want to consider pursuing an event assistant gig.
-As an event assistant, you’ll be responsible for completing behind-the-scenes tasks that help make weddings, birthday parties, corporate events and more run smoothly.
+If you’re the type of person who notices minute details — such as the color and fold of napkins at a dinner party or wedding — you might want to consider pursuing an event planner assistant gig.
+As an event planner assistant, you’ll be responsible for completing behind-the-scenes tasks that help make weddings, birthday parties, corporate events and more run smoothly.

 Focus Group Participant